-The “Girls in Science for Sustainable Development” Panel is now a flagship Panel of the International Day of Women and Girls in Science Forum.
-The panel gives girls changemakers the opportunity to share their vision on how they can utilize science to achieve the Sustainable Development Goals (SDGs).
+The “Girls in Science for Sustainable Development” Panel is now a flagship of the International Day of Women and Girls in Science Forum.
+The panel provides an opportunity for young change-makers and future shapers to share their vision as to how they can best utilise science to achieve the Sustainable Development Goals (SDGs).

-Since its initiation in February 2018, the Panel has given hundreds of girls from over 20 countries around the world the opportunity to gain core leadership skills, training in community-building, and advocacy skills, and to share their experiences and suggestions on how to achieve the SDGs.
+Since its initiation in February 2018, the Panel has given hundreds of girls, from over 20 countries, the opportunity to gain core leadership training in community-building and advocacy, and to share their experiences and suggestions on how to achieve the SDGs by 2030.

 The 2020 “Girls in Science 4 SDGs” High-Level Panel will be held at the United Nations Headquarters in New York on 11 February 2020.